Water Glassing Eggs For Long-Term Storage

 Water-glassing eggs is a long standing historical method of preserving eggs.
 We explain how to store the eggs from your personal flock!

 Those experienced in caring for chickens know about water-glassing eggs.
-It’s no wonder with how many eggs just one hen can produce in a week.
-Multiply the 5 to 6 eggs one hen lays by 6 or 7, and you’re working with 30 to 42 per week!
+It’s no wonder, given how many eggs just one hen can produce in a week.
+Multiply the five to six eggs one hen lays by six or seven, and you’re working with 30 to 42 per week!

-Hens also experience a dip in egg production in the winter months, making eggs scarce when you may want them most.
-I know baking and using the oven in the winter months becomes important, as a way to feed the soul with good food and combat the cold with the oven warmth.
+Hens also experience a dip in egg production during the winter months, making eggs scarce when you may want them most.
+Baking and using the oven in winter becomes important as a way to feed the soul with good food and combat the cold with oven warmth.

-There are only so many farm-fresh eggs one can give away or sell, and only so many around in colder times, which brings the topic of egg preservation to the fore.
-While there are many methods, water glassing seems to be one of the most viable modes of preserving eggs.
-So we’ve dedicated this piece to that topic.
+There are only so many farm-fresh eggs one can give away or sell, and only so many available in colder times, which brings egg preservation to the fore.
+While many methods exist, water glassing seems to be one of the most viable ways to preserve eggs.

 YouTube video